GabrielPelletier/fribblesFMRI_object-value-construction/README.md

 This repository contains:
 * Codes to anlayze Behaviour and Eye-Tracking for the Behavioural sample (Matlab)
+* Behavioural and Eye-Tracking data for the Behavioural sample
 * Codes to anlayze Behaviour and Eye-Tracking for the fMRI sample (Matlab)
+* Behavioural and Eye-Tracking data for the fMRI sample
 * Codes to anlayze fMRI data and power calculation for the fMRI-pilot sample (Matalb and FSL)
 * Codes to anlayze fMRI data for the fMRI sample (Matalb and FSL)

-The raw fMRI data for the fMRI-pilot sample and the fMRI sample in BIDS format can be found at:
+The raw fMRI data in BIDS format can be found at:
+* OpenNeuro [LINK] for the fMRI-pilot sample
-* OpenNeuro [LINK]
+* OpenNeuro [LINK] for the fMRI sample

 The Eye-tracking data for the Behavioural sample and the and fMRI sample can be found at:
 * ...
 [LINK]